KodeyThomas/BackendDev/README.md

 So the roadmap I will be following can be found [HERE](https://roadmap.sh/backend) but I can already do a few things on there, so I shall be ticking off what I already can do to simplify the process.

 So here is the edited roadmap I will be following

+Key:
+- Stuff I Knew Before (Black)
+- Stuff I Have a Certification In (Red)
+- Things I've learnt during this process (Orange)

 ![backend roadmap](assets/backendDev.png)